fatima517/Bioinformatics-Project/README.md

 2. Combined all the sequences into one file for MAFFT which is in the insulin_project folder.
 3. Ran MAFFT
 mafft --auto combined_insulin_sequences.fasta > aligned_combined_insulin.fasta

-4. Identified the conserved regions using Biopython, the script is in the insulin_project directory
+4. Identified the conserved regions using Biopython, the script is in the insulin_project directory saved to a combined_text.file in MAFFT directory

-5. Used iqtree to create a phylo genetic tree iqtree2 -s aligned_combined_insulin.fasta -m AUTO -bb 1000 -nt AUTO
+5. Used iqtree to create a phylo genetic tree iqtree2 -s aligned_combined_insulin.fasta -m AUTO -bb 1000 -nt AUTO saved in MAFFT directory

 7. Used R to visualize the tree